 - Latex-based paint can be applied on top of a primer that is acrylic or oil-based.

 Use high-quality enamel or varnish brushes.
 They hold more paint, apply with ease and don't leave brush strokes.
 Choose brushes with flagged tips and tapered edges.
 Small, angular-tipped brushes are good for working on molding, door frames, baseboards and any small, hard-to-reach areas in corners and for detail work.
 You can use a larger brush for wainscoting, paneling and doors.

 If you're using latex or water-based paints, you should use synthetic brushes (usually a combination of polyester and nylon bristles), which hold their shapes and stiffness, even in large amounts of water.
 If your paint is oil-based, opt for brushes with natural bristles.

 Step 4.
 Prepare for Painting

-Before you start painting, prepare your surfaces.
-Prep work takes time and effort, but it makes painting easier and the results are longer lasting, so prepping is definitely worth it.
+Before you start painting, prepare your trim or crown molding surfaces.
+Prep work takes time and effort but it makes painting easier.
+And the results are longer-lasting, so prepping is definitely worth it.

-Paint doesn't adhere well to dirt, so clean surfaces well before you begin.
+Paint doesn't adhere well to dirt, so clean surfaces thoroughly, before you begin.
 Dust and vacuum all surfaces to be painted.
-For crown molding, tops of windows, or door casings, use a stepladder or small ladder to reach up there.
+For crown molding, tops of windows, or door casings, use a stepladder or small extension ladder to reach up there.

 - Give even brand new trim a good, once-over cleaning just to be sure that the piece you're painting is fully prepped and ready to go.
 The cleaner your surfaces, the better the finished job will be.